kevinponce/keivnponce-blog/content/blog/react-loading-button/index.md

 date: "2019-10-23T22:12:00.121Z"
 tags: ["javascript", "react"]
 header: { type: 'icon', bgColor: '#E6CE33', icon: 'js' }
+description: How to add a loading button to reactjs to provide feedback for good user experience
 ---

 In order to provide a good user experience, user should recieve fast feedback when they click a button.